 What about Facilities?

 Facilities at UAS are excellent.
-The school stands on a very large plot at the heart of Dubai Festival City with spacious outdoor and indoor space.
-The building was designed by U.S. based architects THA, and includes an indoor gymnasium, Olympic size track and soccer field, vocal and instrumental music rooms, art rooms, computer and science laboratories, libraries and swimming pool.
+The school stands on a very large plot of 70,000 sqm at the heart of Dubai Festival City with spacious outdoor and indoor space.
+The building was designed by U.S. based architects THA, and includes an indoor Multi-sport gymnasium, Olympic size track and soccer field, swimming pool, and a Natural grass football pitch as well as extensive indoor and outdoor covered play areas.

 What the inspectors say

-Ranked 'Good' by the KHDA for eight years running, Universal American School has succeeded in the tenth year of KHDA inspections, and at its 9th attempt, at achieving the second highest rating of Very Good in the 2017-18 round.
+Ranked 'Good' by the KHDA for eight years running, UAS succeeded in the tenth year of KHDA inspections, in obtaining the second highest rating of Very Good in the 2017-18 round, repeating this rating in the 2018-19 inspection round.
 This is a not inconsiderable achievement, given that the Inspection focus, by the admission of the KHDA, has grown more demanding every year.

 The KHDA Inspection team made the following recommendations for improvement:

 If you would like to read the full KHDA Inspection Report - and we strongly advise that you do so in order to understand the reasons behind the rating - you will find it here.